Anonymous guest author

 Mascara and Tears called moving on from transitioning ‘ascension’: the process whereby a transgender person buries their transgender status and just lives their life in their new state.
 Their focus was medical but that process of moving on can happen with anything.
-Their basic response was rooted in the time of its writing: they didn’t really see a reason why anyone wouldn’t ascend, excepting that they might want to stay in the transitional world.
-Their bias was clearly in favour of moving on and the fact that they used the word ‘ascension’ says it all.
+Their basic response was rooted in the time of its writing: they didn’t really see a reason why anyone wouldn’t ascend, expecting that they might want to stay in the transitional world.
+Their bias was clearly in favour of moving on; the fact that they used the word ‘ascension’ says it all.

 Visibility doesn’t mean what it used to, but that it’s become more of a choice to stay visible and remain relatively safe (in the UK, at least) doesn’t negate the choice to fade back into the woodwork.
 Transitioning people are largely out because their circumstances demand it: they have to tell people about the change so they can be called by a new name, new pronouns, and generally be perceived differently.
 Or not, but the point is a person that does make changes needs to make the changes known or they don’t really happen.